-The guidelines provide up to date up to date information on design and management practices and can be used to guide environmental assessments for developing piggeries and options for existing piggeries to achieve positive environmental outcomes.
+The guidelines provide up to date information on design and management practices and can be used to guide environmental assessments for developing piggeries and options for existing piggeries to achieve positive environmental outcomes.

 The guidelines cover topics such as planning, site selection, separation and buffer distances, cleaner production, housing design and management, effluent management systems, Reuse areas, nutrient content of by-products, carcass management, monitoring, chemical storage and environmental management plans.

 The National Environmental Guidelines for Rotational Outdoor Piggeries were revised in May 2016.
 For the minor revisions please see Outdoor Production.

 The Environmental Risk Assessment (RA) is designed to identify any actual or potential impacts that a piggery or proposed piggery may pose to the environment.
 Undertaking a RA assists producers identify any potential risks and if required implement mitigation strategies to reduce potential impacts.

 An EMP focuses on the general management of a whole farm, taking into account the environment and associated risks.
 It documents design features and management practices, identifies risks and mitigation strategies and documents monitoring plans to ensure impacts are minimised.
 An EMP can assist with day-to-day environmental management, demonstrate best practice to regulators and be a requirement for decision makers when developing or expanding a piggery.